razetime/ngn-k-tutorial/pt2.md

 3
 ```

+creates a function `plus` and passes the arguments 1 and 2 to it.

+Function call syntax applies to Verbs as well, so `+[1;2]` is perfectly valid K (and a better way to put this).

 But where do `x` and `y` come from?
 Every K function has three default arguments: `x`, `y` and `z`, if the arguments are not defined beforehand.
 To name the arguments yourself, you can put them in square brackets: